phanxgames/dictionaryjs/readme.md

 </pre>

 If key is not contained within dictionary then the default value will be returned.
-Remove

-### Remove a key.
+### Remove

+Remove an entry by key:

 <pre>
 dict.remove("key");
+//--or--
+delete dict["key"];
 </pre>

 ### Size

-Determine how many keys are in the dictionary, returns an integer.
+Determine how many entries are in the dictionary, returns an integer.

 <pre>
 dict.size();
+//--or--
+dict.length;
 </pre>

 ### Has